I’m Anna also known as gym junky, law graduate, certified personal trainer and professional snacker (yes that’s a thing).

-I have dedicated the last four years doing all the sci-ency research around fitness.
+I have dedicated the last six years doing all the sci-ency research around fitness.
 You know, the stuff that makes you want to nap?
 Why have I done this?
-Because I love it and because I know you don’t.
+Because I love it and because I know you probably don’t.
 I mean who has the time to read through hundreds of articles about weight training.

 I discovered my passion for weight training in 2014 when I first joined the gym.
 Like most people, I was lost and confused and headed straight for the group classes.
 Unfortunately, I am not coordinated at all.
 Exercises, where you have to lift your right leg, cross your left arm, and breathe twice, was far too complicated for me.
 So I dropped the classes and did the next reasonable non-scary thing.
 I jumped onto the treadmill, and that’s where I stayed until I realized that I despise cardio.